Company town: Chile

-Finland

-Kuusankoski in Finland, formerly also known as "the paper capital of Finland", is a prime example of the decline many company towns have had to deal with when the company itself struggles.
-The town relied on three paper mills owned by Kymmene Corporation from the 1870s until 2005 when two mills, Voikkaa and Kuusaa, were shut down, leaving only the Kymi mill operating.
-An estimated 5% of the local population had been employed by the two closed mills and Kymmene's decision left the town in socioeconomic chaos.
-Kuusankoski's independent status ended in 2009 when the town was consolidated into the regional capital, Kouvola.

-France

-The French city of Le Creusot is a company town.

 Germany

 Leverkusen was founded in 1861 around Carl Leverkus' dye factory that later became the headquarters of Bayer.
 The city of Ludwigshafen has been dominated by BASF's plants since the chemical company moved here in 1865.
-The neighbouring municipality Limburgerhof emerged from housing estates for BASF workers as well.
+The neighboring municipality Limburgerhof also emerged from housing estates for BASF workers.
 Neuölsburg, built since 1875 for the workers of Ilseder Hütte, was a separate municipality until 1964.
-Many other companies, especially in the mining and steel industry built housing estates for their workers near existing cities, rather than separate company towns.
+Many other companies, especially in the mining and steel industry, built housing estates for their workers near existing cities rather than separate company towns.
 A notable example is Siedlung Eisenheim in Oberhausen from the mid-19th century, once home to 1200 steel smelters of the Gutehoffnungshütte, which is now protected as a historic monument.
 The mining settlements built around the coal pits of the Ruhr region were called Zechenkolonien ("pit colonies").

 Wolfsburg was created as a planned city in 1938 to host the Volkswagen plant and its workers.
 A similar Nazi-era planned town is Salzgitter, built around the Reichswerke Hermann Göring that later became the Salzgitter AG.
 In 1950s East Germany, Eisenhüttenstadt ("ironworks city", initially Stalinstadt) was built from scratch, housing the workers of the Eisenhüttenkombinat Ost ironworks.